gdcc/counter-processor/README.md

 The state allows data to be added to the database from the logs, for example each night, without reprocessing every log for the month every night.

-For example, if the script is run on May 2nd, and for a May 2018 report, it woould process the log file for May 1st and put entries in the 2018-05 database for that log file (from which stats can be calculated).
+For example, if the script is run on May 2nd, and for a May 2018 report, it would process the log file for May 1st and put entries in the 2018-05 database for that log file (from which stats can be calculated).

 If run again on May 3rd, it would only need to process the May 2nd log into the database because May 1st has already been processed.